How to Apply for Scholarships in Holt

 - Anthony Harris Memorial Scholarship

 In the past, we also distributed scholarships in honor of Pamela Woll Neuhauser and Holly Bossenbery.
-You can help us sustain these scholarships by donating using the form below.
-We also support the Holt Public Schools and would like to take this opportunity to share with you their “Guide to Giving” (click here).
+You can help us provide more scholarships by donating using the form below.
+We also support the Holt Public Schools and would like to share with you their “Guide to Giving” (click here).

-All donations submitted through this form on this page are “restricted funds” meaning they are designated specifically for education and no other project.
-If you want to donate unrestricted funds to our general account, please click here.
+All donations submitted through this form on this page are specifically designated for education and no other project.
+If you want to donate unrestricted funds to our general account, click here.

 Thank you for supporting local education!